michael-aguilar-web/broccosite-v3/-/export.md

 # speed

+_last updated: october 28, 2025 // first posted: march 5, 2023_

 ## what separates noobs from pros in apex?

 if you've ever been unlucky enough to be matched against a highly skilled player as a noob, you probably have firsthand experience of what separates noobs from good players - chances are, you died extremely fast 🙂.
 If we compared players of each rank side by side, it would probably look something like this:

 <center><img src="/images/speedvrank.png" width="432" height="360"></center>

-## so what does it mean to be a speedy apex player?

-speed in apex can be simply defined as how fast a player is at performing an in game task:
+## but why is speed so important?

+all of the core skills in apex are related to speed in some way or another:
 - how fast can you wipe the other team in a fight?
-- how fast can you get to a target after cracking them?
+- how fast can you claim space from an opponent after cracking their shield?
 - how fast can you rotate to the spot you want?
 - how fast can you loot?
 - how fast can you ... ?

-a player's **overall** skill is determined by how fast they are at all of the tasks in the game.
+a player's **overall** skill is often determined by how fast they are at all of the tasks in the game.

 note how I don't define it only as how fast they can get **kills** - while grinding raw mechanics is one way to get better at the game, there are plenty of other skills that are **just as important** to improve upon.

 another way of viewing speed is to look at **a player's ability to not waste time**; matches in apex legends have a fixed maximum match time of ~21 minutes, so every second counts.
 New players often spend a lot of time wandering aimlessly, both in and out of fights, whereas experienced players will be constantly making actions with intent.

+obviously, there's also a consistency factor (you can't just spam movement mechanics around really quickly and expect to win a 1v1), but for the most part, speed is a straightforward enough indicator of a player's overall skill.

 if you've never seen a pro speeding across the map before check out this guy: